 - In a 2-cup (500 ml) glass liquid measuring cup, whisk together buttermilk, egg whites and extracts using a fork until well blended.
 Slowly add half of the liquid mixture to the batter and mix on low speed.
 Increase mixer speed to medium and beat until thoroughly combined, scraping down the sides of bowl as necessary with rubber spatula, about 2 minutes.
 Add remaining liquid mixture and beat just until smooth and thoroughly combined, again scraping down the sides of bowl as necessary, about 1 minute.

-- Using rubber spatula, scrape and pour batter into prepared pans dividing evenly (a little over 2 cups or 480 ml of batter per cake pan).
+- Using rubber spatula, scrape and pour batter into prepared pans dividing evenly (a little over 2 cups or about 480 ml of batter per cake pan).
 Smooth tops evenly with rubber spatula and then rap each pan on counter surface 2 to 3 times to expel any air bubbles.
 This step will create a nice level cake.

 - Bake in preheated oven until a toothpick inserted into center comes out clean, about 25 to 30 minutes.
 (I have found that 28 minutes is perfect.)
 Cool cakes in pans on wire racks for 10 minutes.
 Run thin metal spatula around edges of each cake to loosen, then invert onto wire rack and peel away parchment or wax paper.
 Turn right side up onto wire racks (using an additional rack to flip) and cool completely or wrap while still warm to retain moisture.
 Wrap each cake layer tightly in plastic food wrap and keep at room temperature until ready to fill and frost.